JuliaMolSim/AtomsCalculators.jl/docs/src/interface-definition.md

 - Energy is a subtype of `Number` that has a unit with dimensions of energy (mass * length^2 / time^2)
 - Force output is a subtype of `AbstractVector` with element type also a subtype of AbstractVector (length 3 in 3D) and unit with dimensions of force (mass * length / time^2).
 With additional property that it can be reinterpret as a matrix
-- Virial is a square matrix (3x3 in 3D) that has units of energy times length
+- Virial is a square matrix (3x3 in 3D) that has units of force times length or energy

 ## Example implementations